m-yamazoe/documentation/saas/configuration_management/espm.rst

 ESPM
 =====
-Before enStratus can be used with a Puppet Enterprise 2.5 server, it is neccessary to have a small agent running on the server.
+Before enStratus can be used with a Puppet Enterprise 2.5 server, it is necessary to have a small agent running on the server.

 Why an agent?
 ~~~~~~~~~~~~~~